 District Manager: How Many Units Should They Oversee?

-Nov 22, 2022Multi-unit franchisees can truly have time and financial freedom.
-But the more stores they operate, the less attention they can give each one.
+Multi-Unit Franchisees can truly have time and financial freedom.
+But the more stores they operate, the less attention they can give to each one.

-- That’s why having a district manager becomes critical to ensure that all units function optimally.
+- That’s why having a District Manager is critical to ensuring all units function optimally.

-But, how many stores should they oversee?
-Here are five considerations you must analyze to make sure the district manager performs at their best.
+But, how many stores should these leaders oversee?
+Here are five considerations you must analyze to make sure the District Manager performs at their best.

 1. Distance

-This means that even within your organization, how many units a district manager should oversee might differ, depending on how close or far the units are.
+This means that even within your organization, the number of units a District Manager should oversee might differ depending on how close or far the units are.

 2. Complexity

-How complex your business model is and the industry you operate in will also influence the number of units.
+The complexity of your business model and the industry you operate in will also influence the number of units a District Manager oversees.

-It’s not the same to supervise a business with 150 employees, that requires a lot of equipment and maintenance, and has customer challenges as one with only 10 employees, fewer issues, and not that much equipment.
+It’s not the same to supervise a franchise unit with 150 employees, which requires a lot of equipment and maintenance, and has customer challenges, as one with only 10 employees, fewer issues, and not that much equipment or operational complexity.

-The time the district manager spends detecting opportunities, reviewing the information, reporting, and analyzing the business to make an effective plan, will increase or decrease depending on these aspects.
+The time the District Manager spends on detecting opportunities, reviewing information, reporting, and analyzing the business to make an effective plan will vary depending on these factors.

-If you have a high level of complexity in your business, then the district manager must supervise fewer units so that they have enough time to execute and maintain the systems in each store.
-If the operation is simpler, they can handle a bigger number since fulfilling these tasks should be fairly easy.
+If your business is highly complex, the District Manager must supervise fewer units, so they have enough time to execute and maintain the systems in each store.
+If the operation is simpler, they can handle a larger number, since fulfilling the tasks should be fairly easy.

 3. Skills